BTAA Library Community Engagement Network Teams Migration: FAQs

 Overview We’ve recently identified an issue where some email clients incorrectly cache listserv addresses as individual recipients.
 This can lead to confusion when replying to or composing new messages, causing users to unintentionally email the ...

-• BTAA Library Community Engagement Network Teams Migration: FAQ
+• BTAA Library Community Engagement Network Teams Migration: FAQs

-Community Engagement Network Teams Site What is the CLP Community Engagement Network Teams site?
-You can learn more about a Team or Teams Site via the Microsoft Teams support site.
-All BTAA library community groups will now be part of one single CLP ...
+last updated: 10.9.25 Community Engagement Network Teams Site What is the CLP Community Engagement Network Team?
+You can learn more about a Team or Teams Site via the Microsoft Teams Support Site.
+All BTAA library community groups will now be part of ...

 • Hewlett Foundation Grant Funded BTAA Events